Feature Creek

 Eight bridges seems like the perfect number of crossings for an enthusiastic walk about the Wissahickon.
 These bridges run the gamut, including wee pedestrian crossings, quick bicycle connectors, and a couple not-too-huge bridges shared with cars.
 One of the most interesting bridges we’ll encounter (near 40.07189°N, 75.22563°W) is the historic Thomas Mill Covered Bridge.
 Built in 1855 and fixed up by the Works Progress Administration in 1939, it’s the oldest covered bridge in any major US City.

 Just like the Thomas Mill bridge probably felt in 1938, our code could benefit from a good deal of tender loving care.
-One thing you may have noticed is the repetitive nature of getting numbered fields from the CSV and then expecting no errors:
+One thing you may have noticed is the repetitive nature of get

 let creek_name = creek_segment.get(0).expect("'creek_name' field must be present");